syncfusion-content/maui-docs/MAUI/Scheduler/drag-and-drop-appointments.md

 {% endtabs %}

 #### Disable view navigation when dragging appointment
-Using `AllowNavigate` property of `DragDropSettings` you can handle whether you can navigate views while dragging the appointment or not.
+Using the `AllowNavigate` property of the `DragDropSettings` you can handle whether you can navigate views while dragging the appointment or not.
 The default value of the AllowNavigate property is `true`.

 {% tabs %}
 {% highlight c# %}